-- Consistent payment schedule.
+- Consistent payout schedule.
 On the 20th of each month, so long as you have a balance of at least $50, ShareASale sends you money.

 - Different payment options.
 You can have ShareASale pay you via checks in the mail, wire transfer, or direct deposit.
 International men and women of mystery can use the transfer service Payoneer.
 No PayPal, though.